-(2) Policy Priorities (2 points).
-Indicate if your proposed study will address any of the FY 2010 policy priorities that are applicable to this NOFA (see the General Section for additional details regarding these policy priorities).
-You will receive a maximum of two (2) points under Rating Factor 3(2) for either of the applicable FY 2010 policy priorities that are found in the General Section and applicable to the Technical Studies NOFA that are adequately addressed in your application.
+- (2) Policy Priorities (2 points).
+Indicate if your proposed study will address any of the FY 2011 policy priorities that are applicable to this NOFA (see the 2011 General Section for additional details regarding these policy priorities).
+You will receive a maximum of two (2) points under Rating Factor 3(2) for either of the applicable FY 2011 policy priorities that are found in the 2011 General Section and applicable to the Technical Studies NOFA that are adequately addressed in your application.
 Policy priorities that are applicable to these Technical Studies NOFAs are: (1) Capacity Building and Knowledge Sharing; and (2) Using Housing as a Platform for Improving Other Outcomes.
 It is up to the applicant to determine which of the policy priorities outlined below they will address in order to receive the available two points.
-Please refer to the General Section, sections I.B.4 and I.B.5, respectively, to see how these policy priorities should be discussed and presented in order to receive these points.

-(a) Capacity Building and Knowledge Sharing.
+Please refer to the 2011 General Section, sections I.B.4 and I.B.5, respectively, to see how these policy priorities should be discussed and presented in order to receive these points. - (a) Capacity Building and Knowledge Sharing.
 Applicants requesting the policy priority points must demonstrate the proposed direct impact their research can have in advancing the field of healthy homes (including lead hazard control).
 Applicants must identify the outputs and outcomes their projects are expected to achieve related to capacity building and knowledge sharing, as well as the outcome measures they will report on.
+To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period: - (i) Activities: - Implementation of a research dissemination plan. - Integration of the research findings with other researchers and/or practitioners in the healthy homes/lead hazard control fields. - 1.
+Presentation of research findings at academic and/or professional conferences. - (ii) Measures of success: - Development of at least one new activity by partner organizations as a result of the outcomes of the research to enhance current healthy homes or lead hazard control program activities. - Presentation of research finding at two or more appropriate academic and/or professional conferences. - Publication of research findings in two or more scientific and/or professional journals.

+(b) Using Housing as a Platform for Improving Other Outcomes.
 To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period: